Try a Free Live AI Golf Lesson TRY FREE

 To hit the ball a long distance — and to do so safely and powerfully — we have to understand how the body is designed to move.

-Once we know the mechanics of our own anatomy, we can design a great golf swing that doesn't damage the body.
+Once we understand the biomechanics of our own anatomy, we can design a great golf swing that does not damage the body.

-We don't teach you push off the right leg in the golf swing because pushing off the right foot is exactly what creates that Reverse C posture, which in turn is what damages your hip.
+We do not teach you to push off the trail leg in the golf swing because pushing off the trail foot is exactly what creates that Reverse C posture, which in turn is what damages your hip over time.

-It's easy to experience this for yourself.
-Just stand up and lift your right foot up off the ground.
+It is easy to experience this for yourself.
+Simply stand up and lift your trail foot off the ground.

-You'll see that you can't really get into the Reverse C posture without that right foot.
+You will see that you cannot really get into the Reverse C posture without that trail foot providing a base to push against.

-It's not a position you would naturally try to assume using the left side of your body.
+It is not a position you would naturally try to assume using the lead side of your body alone.

 Instead, your body will want to stand more upright.
-As you find your balance, you'll find yourself settling in over the main pivot point, which is your left hip.
+As you find your balance, you will naturally settle in over the main pivot point, which is your lead hip.

 Try It Yourself and Feel the Difference